danwritesandcodes/PortfolioCV/README.md

-# PortfolioCV

-This repository contains my portfolio and CV.
+# Portfolio and CV Theme and Content

+This is my portfolio and CV theme and content files based on the excellent template from Blockrock Digital at https://github.com/BlackrockDigital/startbootstrap-resume

+See the BackrockDigital repo for more information.